twilio/voice-quickstart-server-python/README.md

 ### Test the app

-Test your app by opening the `{YOUR_SERVER_URL}/accessToken` endpoint in your browser (use the publicly accessible domain on Heroku or Ngrok, whichever you chose above).
+Test your app by opening the `{YOUR_SERVER_URL}/accessToken` endpoint in your browser.
+Use the publicly accessible domain on ngrok.
 You should see a long string.
 This is an Access Token.
 You can examine its contents by pasting it into a JWT tool like [jwt.io](http://jwt.io).

 ## License